fhamborg/NewsWCL50/README.md

 | `Annotations.csv` | Contains all annotations that we coded during the manual, deductive content analysis.
 The start and end columns represent the annotation's position as to the document in number of tokens. |
 | `Codebook.pdf` | The codebook used to conduct the final deductive content analysis. |

-You can find more information on this and other news projects on our [website](https://mt.uni-wuppertal.de/projects/media-bias-analysis.html).

 ## How to cite
 If you are using NewsWCL50, please cite our paper (soon to be publicly available):
 ```